Frequently Asked Questions

 My advice to young writers is:

 • You are not a hundred dollar bill.
 Not everyone is going to like you … or your story.
 Do not take rejection personally.
+The Princess Diaries got rejected dozens of times before a publisher bought it.
+Where would I be if I just quit after that first rejection?

-• Read-and write-all the time.
+• Read—and write—all the time.
 Never stop sending out your stuff.
 Don’t wait for a response after sending a story out…start a new story right away, and then send that one out!
-If you are constantly writing and sending stuff out (don’t forget to live your life, too, while you are doing this) eventually someone will bite!
+If you are constantly writing and sending stuff out (don’t forget to live your life, too, while you are doing this) eventually someone will bite.

 • And above all, become a good listener.
 In order to write believable dialogue, you need to listen to the conversations of the people around you—then try to imitate them!
 So my advice is always to try to keeping quiet, listen only, and let other people to do the talking for a change.
-You’ll be surprised how much this will improve your writing skills (and how many people will think you’re a really sage person, when all you’re basically doing is spying on them).
+You’ll be surprised how much this will improve your writing skills (and how many people will think you’re a really wise person, when all you’re basically doing is spying on them).

 Good luck, and keep writing!
 If I can do it, so can you!